Western School District

 Western School District is a public school district in Michigan.
 Located directly west of Jackson, Michigan in Jackson County, it serves Parma, part of Spring Arbor and parts of the townships of Blackman, Concord, Parma, Sandstone, Spring Arbor, Summit and Tompkins.

 History

 By 1873, Parma had a union school district.
 The first class graduated that year from its high school, which was known as Parma Union High School.

 In 1958, districts west of Jackson, such as the Parma and Spring Arbor districts, consolidated to form Western School District.
 The cornerstone of the new high school was placed in 1959.
 Kingscott Associates was the architect.
 The school was expanded in 2004.

-Western Elementary is planned to open in 2025.
-The new building will replace all other elementary schools in the district.
+Warner Elementary (built 1951), Parma Elementary (built 1953), and Bean Elementary (built 1960) were closed in 2026 and consolidated within the new Western Elementary.
+It opened on February 3, 2026.